-The dermis is further split into two layers:
+The dermis further splits into two layers:

-Some of the many roles of skin:
+Some of the many roles of skin include:

-- Storage: stores lipids (fats) and water.
+- Storing lipids (fats) and water.

 Melanin’s primary role is to protect the skin from damaging UV light from the sun, which can cause skin cancer.
 When skin is exposed to UV light, melanocytes start producing melanin, creating a suntan.

-As with any other organ of the body, the skin is susceptible to certain diseases; these include:
+As with any other organ of the body, the skin is susceptible to certain diseases.
+These include:

-Atopic dermatitis: also known as eczema, this is an inflammatory skin disease characterized by dry, red, itchy patches of skin.
+- Atopic dermatitis: Also known as eczema, this is an inflammatory skin disease characterized by dry, red, itchy patches of skin.

-Acne: this is perhaps the most common skin disorder.
+- Acne: This is perhaps the most common skin disorder.
 It occurs when hair follicles become clogged with dead skin cells and oil.

-Melanoma: a type of skin cancer caused by exposure to excess sunlight.
+- Melanoma: A type of skin cancer caused by exposure to excess sunlight.

-Rosacea: a common rash found in middle-aged people.
+- Rosacea: A common rash found in middle-aged people.
 They have a tendency to flush and have small red bumps on the center of the face.

-Scabies: an itchy skin condition caused by the human scabies mite.
+- Scabies: An itchy skin condition caused by the human scabies mite.

-Shingles: also called herpes zoster, it is a painful blistering rash caused by a virus.
+- Shingles: Also called herpes zoster, it is a painful, blistering rash caused by a virus.

-Lichen planus: an itchy non-infectious rash.
+- Lichen planus: An itchy non-infectious rash.
 The bumps have flat shiny tops.

-As we get older, our skin changes; it becomes thinner and more easily damaged.
-Also, the process of healing slows.
-Overall, we have less skin, and it is less elastic.
+As a person gets older, their skin changes.
+It becomes thinner and more easily damaged.
+The epidermis becomes slower at replacing dead skin cells and the process of healing slows.
+Overall, a person will have less skin, and it becomes less elastic.

 Older adults may find that their skin becomes more dry, irritated, and thin.
 The skin may itch more, bruise, and become infected more easily.